Facebook

 Continued Movement of Stolen Funds

-Amidst these recovery efforts, significant amounts of the stolen funds continue to be transferred by the hacker.
-Recent asset data tracked by Arkham showed that over 5,000 Ether (ETH), worth approximately $11.6 million, was moved to a new address.
-Part of these funds, around $1.2 million, was sent to the crypto mixing platform Tornado Cash, complicating the traceability of the stolen assets.
+During the recovery efforts following The WazirX Heist, the hacker continues transferring significant amounts of the stolen funds.
+Arkham’s recent asset data revealed that the hacker moved over 5,000 Ether (ETH), worth approximately $11.6 million, to a new address.
+The hacker sent part of these funds, about $1.2 million, to the crypto mixing platform Tornado Cash, further complicating the traceability of the stolen assets.

 The hackerโ€™s main address still holds over $72 million in various tokens, predominantly in ETH, posing ongoing challenges to recovery efforts.